Thursday, June 2, 2016

 When the Swallow Man becomes ill due to a lack of his medication and he is badly wounded in protecting Anna, she manages to walk him to a German field camp.
 Anna does so despite being taught the Germans are Wolves set on devouring the endangered species - a bird because she remembers what the Swallow Man taught her that "Human beings are the best hope in the world of other human beings to survive."
 Overcoming her fear of the "Wolves" she begs for help, recognizing that they are also humans who can help.
 The doctor Wolf, so desensitized to the death of humans, he doesn't see the humanity of the Swallow Man - he's just a wound to him.
 "The soldier was only doing what he'd done a hundred times before -- treating the wound and ignoring the man."
 Perhaps the endangered species is a human being who can see and feel the humanity of others.

 Author Gavriel Savit identifies Anna and the Swallow Man as a fairytale "about the magical uncertainties of war and childhood, and it aims to ask more questions than it answers."
 Savit certainly has accomplished this with his thought-provoking novel.
-Marketed as a young adult novel this can certainly be enjoyed by adults and older children, although there is some disturbing content for younger readers.
+Marketed as a young adult novel this story is more suited for older teens and adults.

 Book Details: